Phase d’Ordres & d’Initiative

 Bear in mind that it is not obligatory to move units as a brigade simply because they happen to be touching at the start of the Command phase.
 A brigade is not a formal division of the army but a convenient ad hoc formation that can be changed from one turn to the next.
 Units formed up together can be given separate orders if you prefer, or two or three units can be divided from a larger formation and treated as a completely separate brigade.
 It is really up to you whether you choose to move touching units as a brigade or not.

 To give orders to a brigade, measure to the most distant unit in the brigade and apply the appropriate distance penalty.
 Also apply the −1 penalty if any units in the brigade are within 20cm of the enemy, in dense terrain, if the brigade has moved before or if any units have lost casualties.
 Don’t apply any penalties more than once (if two units are in dense terrain for example) and in the case of casualties apply the penalty for the unit which has lost the most stands.
-If your test is successful, then all the units have received an order, if the test is failed, all the units have failed to receive an order and the whole brigade moves at half pace or doesn’t move at all depending on whether it is a first or subsequent order (see Giving an order).
+If your test is successful, then all the units have received an order, if the test is failed, all the units have failed to receive an order and the whole brigade moves at half pace or doesn’t move further depending on whether it is a first or subsequent order (see Giving an order).

 Assuming an order is successfully issued, the brigade can move.
 Except when units wish to charge, brigades move as a body, with each unit remaining in touch with the brigade as a whole.